nandorojo/moti/docs/docs/index.md

 Then there are the people behind great projects Framer Motion and React Spring, who gave me both guidance and inspiration on the best APIs to use.

+[Chadwick](https://github.com/cmaycumber) has been especially helpful making Moti and Dripsy happen.

 ## Contributing to React Native

 If you're wondering how you can contribute to the React Native community, I encourage you to create packages that solve platform inconsistences.
 Help us give people a delightful user experience, regardless of what "device" they're using.

-Here are some problems in React Native (Web) has that are exciting.
+Here are some problems in React Native (Web) that are exciting:

 - **Popovers**